Force over Distance: Chapter 15

 “Okay.
 Um, just so you know, it’s building up some kind of charge.”

-Rush shot the three of them a spectacular glare over the rims of his glasses.
+Rush shot the three of them a math-professor glare over the rims of his glasses.

-“Okay, maybe if I hadn't tried to cut the power buildup by removing it from Destiny's internal grid we’d still have access to the actual interface, which you could have probably used to turn the thing off, but—”
+“Okay, maybe if I hadn't tried to cut the power buildup by isolating the device from our internal grid we’d still have access to the interface, which you could’ve used to turn the thing off, but—” Eli’s expression telegraphed a mix of guilt and anxiety.

 “But?”
 Rush echoed.

 “Yes yes.”
-Rush narrowed his eyes in Volker’s direction before switching his focus back to Eli.
-“Access to the primary interface is blocked?”
+Rush narrowed his eyes at Volker.
+“Access to the interface is blocked?”

 “Force field,” Eli confirmed.

-Young trailed Rush as he moved toward the device.
-The scientist stopped in front of the primary interface panel and cautiously lowered his hand toward its glowing surface.
-As the metal of Rush's makeshift wrist brace approached the field, it flared to life.
-A small visible portion of it swirled angrily beneath his hand, immediately before the point of contact.
+Young trailed Rush as he approached the device.
+The scientist stopped in front of the primary interface and cautiously lowered his hand toward the glowing glyphs.
+As the metal of Rush's wrist brace approached the table, a field flared to life.
+A small, visible portion of it swirled angrily immediately before the point of contact.

 “Well, that’s disappointing,” the scientist murmured.